Code duello: From the Renaissance to the 19th century

 The challenged person had the choice of a public apology or other restitution, or choosing the weapons for the duel.
 The challenger would then propose a place for the "field of honor".
 The challenged person had to either accept the site or propose an alternative.
 The location had to be a place where the opponents could duel without being arrested.
 It was common for the constables to set aside such places and times and spread the information, so that bystanders could avoid the location and stay out of harm's way.

-At the field of honor, each side would bring a doctor and seconds.
+At the field of honor, each side would bring at least one second – three was the traditional number – and a doctor.
 The seconds would try to reconcile the parties by acting as go-betweens to attempt to settle the dispute with an apology or restitution.
 If reconciliation succeeded, all parties considered the dispute to be honorably settled, and went home.

-Each side would have at least one second; three was the traditional number.

 If one party failed to appear, he was considered to be a coward and the appearing party would win by default.
 The seconds (and sometimes the doctor) would bear witness to the cowardice.
 The resulting reputation for cowardice would often considerably affect the individual's standing in society, perhaps even extending to his family also.

 The sword, with or without a companion weapon, was the customary dueling weapon until around 1800, by which time the custom of wearing the sword in civilian life had largely died out and the pistol had taken its place in both dueling and self-defense.
 Nevertheless, sword duels continued until the extinction of dueling itself.